csbhr/FFHQ-UV/README.md

 - Baidu Netdisk: [download link](https://pan.baidu.com/s/1BbvlTuhlD_PEtT3QZ_ja2g) (extract code: 5wbi).

 #### The latent codes of the normalized face images
 - We provide the latent codes of the multi-view normalized face images which are used for extracting texture UV-maps.
-One can generate face images by [StyleGAN2](https://github.com/NVlabs/stylegan2) using the pre-trained [checkpoint](http://d36zk2xti64re0.cloudfront.net/stylegan2/networks/stylegan2-ffhq-config-f.pkl).
+One can generate face images by [StyleGAN2](https://github.com/NVlabs/stylegan2) using the official pre-trained [checkpoint](http://d36zk2xti64re0.cloudfront.net/stylegan2/networks/stylegan2-ffhq-config-f.pkl).
 - Along with the latent codes, we also provide the attributes (gender, age, beard) of each face, which are detected by [Microsoft Face API](https://azure.microsoft.com/en-in/products/cognitive-services/face/).
 - AWS CloudFront: Using the download script.
 ```